-Colour and design: since it is going to be the first suit for most of you guys I would recommend you to go for a classic single-breasted suit and for colours go with something like navy, charcoal or black.
-Your colour preference order should be navy>charcoal>black and then other colours or patterns.
+Colour and design: since it is going to be the first suit for most of you guys I would recommend you go for a classic single-breasted suit and for colors go with something like navy, charcoal, or black.
+Your color preference order should be navy>charcoal>black and then other colors or patterns.
 Avoid getting suits with patterns, these are trendy but should only be bought if you already have your basics in place.
-Never go for tacky or oversaturated colours while buying suits.
+Never go for tacky or oversaturated colors while buying suits.

 So you have got your outfit in place but so does every other guy in your school or college have, to make you stand apart from other average guys we’ll need to add some accessories.

 Tie: let us start with a tie.
 Now let me make it clear for you it is not necessary for you to wear a tie since you guys are young you can easily rock a suit without a tie but wearing one will make you look more mature and will make your outfit more formal.